 19 Exchange Street; Portland Maine 04101

 Summer 2021 brought a wave of mobile coffee concepts, starting with Buzz Coffee.
 Corey Koch first debuted his handbuilt pushcart in May 2021.
-His signature drink is cold brew made with Little Wolf coffee and topped with cold foam.
+His signature drink is cold brew coffee made with Little Wolf coffee and topped with cold foam.
 He flavors the cold foam with your choice of local maple syrup or blueberry syrup.
 Thankfully, you don’t have to wait until the weather warms up to give it a try because the brick-and-mortar location on Exchange Street is now open!

 93 Washington Avenue; Portland, Maine 04101

 David Kessel converted a 2x3 foot steel utility cart into something far more beautiful than anything I could have imagined.
 Moonday made its first appearance on the streets of Portland in August 2021.
-Kessel serves Speckled Ax coffee and espresso drinks made from a baby blue La Marzocco Linea Mini, which he lovingly refers to as “the beating heart” of his coffee cart.
+Kessel serves Speckled Ax coffee and espresso coffee drinks made from a baby blue La Marzocco Linea Mini, which he lovingly refers to as “the beating heart” of his coffee cart.

 In September 2021, Joe Radano, a cinematographer and editor with Italian roots, rolled onto the streets of Portland in a 1992 turquoise blue Piaggio Ape.
 Inspired by a trip to Italy, Radano purchased the truck from Palermo and spent three to four months converting it to an espresso cart.
 He serves hot and cold beverages using coffee beans from Vermont Artisan Coffee & Tea Co.
 Come April, La Mega will be roaming the streets of Portland once again.

 While the ethos of local runs deep here, there are several Portland restaurants and cafés serving coffee by roasters from around the country.
 You’ll find Portrait Coffee at Cong Tu Bot (try the Kinako Cold Foam Iced Coffee), Parlor Coffee at Rose Foods, Bolt Coffee Co. at Bread & Friends, and many more.
-Whether you’re simply looking for a great cup of coffee or yearning for a sip of something local, you will indeed find it in Portland, Maine.
+Whether you’re simply looking for a great cup of coffee or yearning for a sip of something local, you will indeed find the best coffee in Portland, Maine.